 Conclusion

 The present value of an ordinary annuity is more than a mathematical exercise—it is a fundamental tool that bridges the gap between future promises and today’s financial reality.
-By discounting future payments to their current worth, investors, analysts, and decision-makers can evaluate opportunities on a consistent, apples-to-apples basis.
+That's why by discounting future payments to their current worth, investors, analysts, and decision-makers can evaluate opportunities on a consistent, apples-to-apples basis.
 Whether you are comparing loan terms, planning for retirement, or assessing the viability of a capital project, mastering this concept equips you with the clarity needed to make sound financial choices.

 Advanced Considerations and Context